dtrelogan/react-formstate/docs/workingWithFormState.md

 render() {
   this.formState.get('age') === '8'; // true
   this.formState.getu('age') === 8;  // true

   this.formState.get('contacts.0.address.line2') === '';    // true
   this.formState.getu('contacts.0.address.line2') === null; // true

   this.formState.get('notInState') === '';         // true
   this.formState.getu('notInState') === undefined; // true

   this.formState.get('formState.roleIds'); // returns ['1','2','3']
   this.formState.getu('formState.roleIds'); // returns [1,2,3]
 }
 ```

+(If you want to jump ahead and learn more about string coercion in react-formstate, this [example](/docs/datePickerExample.md) is informative.)

 There are several other helper methods to read from form state that will be covered later.
 We have already seen at least one in the course of the examples: